EndPointCorp/end-point-blog/2014/06/09/unable-to-bcc-in-mail-spree-20-stable.html.md

     - Check to see if Spree/Rails is attempting to send the confirmation email to your Bcc recipient

-1. Try development, test, &amp; production modes
+1. Try development, test, & production modes

     - If the Bcc email is not getting sent, keep following along for the solution